 Use the template to cut three pieces from chipboard.
 In all you will have six pieces cut.

 Step Two: Create the book cover for the notepad.

 Start by scoring the book cover to make a spot for the spine.
 Score at 3.75″ and 4.25″ from the left edge.
 Fold along these lines.

-Next, adhere the pieces of chipboard using a tape runner or double-sided tape.
+Next, adhere the pieces of chipboard using a tape runner, glue, or double-sided tape.
 Position the spine in the center of the scored lines.
 Position the two board covers so they are lined up with the scored lines and the tabs.

 Wrap the cover edges around the tagboard and glue in place.
 Start with the long tabs.
-Be sure to really hold these edges down until they are secure and do not peel up.
+Be sure to really hold these edges down until they are secure and do not pop up.

 Repeat for the last two side tabs with diagonal edges.

 Next, add the lining using an adhesive that is slightly reposition-able like a glue stick or some tape runners.
 Pre-score the lining.
 You can do this following the pattern lines, or I recommend laying the lining over the book and lightly marking with a pencil line where the score lines should go.

 Adhere the lining starting with the spine and moving outwards.
 Make sure to close the book before the adhesive is set so the lining can shift.
 I used my scoring stylus to help press the lining into the scored lines and smooth it out.